swzldev/Steel/README.md

 <p>If you did everything correctly you should see the following output:</p>
 <img width="366" height="159" alt="image" src="https://github.com/user-attachments/assets/594d3a01-22ac-4cb8-a215-abba97bc7aa3" />

-<h3>Important notes</h3>
-<p>Steel is currently in pre-alpha, this means many features are not fully functional and may contain plenty of bugs, this version is not meant to be released publicly.
-Currently the language uses a built in interpreter meaning it is significantly slower than intended.
-Additionally, there is little to no optimisation as the languages core features are still being built.
-Bare this in mind when downloading an old release like this one.</p>

 <h2>Changelog</h2>
 <p>To view the full changelog, click <a href="./steelc/changelog.md">here</a>.</p>